 Facebook: South Somerset Cloth Nappy Library on Facebook

-Share, – a library of things in Frome offers various sized reusable nappy kits for hire.
-Share will have one of the new SWP funded nappy packs for hire later in 2021.
+Share, – a library of things in Frome offers various sized reusable nappy kits for hire and has one of the SWP funded nappy packs for hire which includes over 25 nappies of various types, pack of reusable wipes, wet bags, and other accessories.
 (See Great local deals above)

 Area covered: Frome and surrounding area (borrower collects)

 Hire cost: Pack sizes and hire rates vary.
-Can be hired from a few days to weeks.
+Can be hired from a single day to weeks.
 Please note, you need to become a member of Share to borrow items.

 Phone: 07983 639611 (opening hours only)